Books

 In my role as President of the Harris Guitar Foundation and now curator of the Harris Guitar Collection at the San Francisco Conservatory of Music, making recordings using the instruments is a natural byproduct of having access to these wonderful vintage instruments and their unique sound.
 The world-class players serving on the faculty at SFCM, and the talented students there, are an obvious resource for producing high quality recordings on our Vintage HGC label.

-The first CD in the series features the Polish guitar virtuoso, Marcin Dylla.
+The first CD in the series in (2017) featured the Polish guitar virtuoso, Marcin Dylla.
 While teaching at the Conservatory, Marcin expressed interest in recording on four guitars in the collection.
-The second recording is in production and features SFCM’s first chair of the guitar department, the Greek-born virtuoso, George Sakellariou, performing on five guitars from the collection.

 marcin-dylla-vintage.jpg